Bear-03/vosk-rs/README.md

 #### On Windows

--   Move them to a folder in your PATH variable.
+-   Move them to a folder in your `PATH` environment variable.
 -   Create a [build script][build-script-explanation] and
     provide cargo with the path to the libraries with `cargo:rustc-link-search` or `cargo:rustc-link-lib`.